gorhill/publicsuffixlist.js/README.md

 Benchmark: Randomly picking 20 hostnames from all over the world, and for each of these extracting the domain name (that would be the hostname for which it is safe to set cookies, etc.).
-Typical result (corrected after I found the results for `tld.js` differs greatly if the browser console is opened -- weird):
+Typical results (corrected after I found the results for `tld.js` differs greatly if the browser console is opened -- weird):